eleu-u/cproj/README.md

 cproj is meant to be cross-platform as some of this was written while i still used windows but i've changed a small amount of stuff so im not too sure if it'd work on windows (i havent tested it)

-if you actually compile this, make sure to change the TEMPLATES_PATH macro in main.c
+if you actually compile this for some reason, make sure to change the TEMPLATES_PATH macro in main.c

 # usage